Ever think you don’t really know as much about your health and health care as you should? If so, you aren’t alone.

 Only 12 percent of adults are considered proficient in health literacy, according to the National Assessment of Adult Literacy.
 That means almost nine out of 10 adults don’t have a firm grasp on the language used to navigate and manage their health.

-Another reason people might feel uneducated about their own health: The average patient forgets about half of the critical information shared during a doctor’s visit immediately after leaving the appointment.
+The average patient forgets 40 to 80 percent of the critical information shared during a doctor’s visit immediately after leaving the appointment.
 Being in a medical setting can be stressful, making it harder to focus and retain important health knowledge.
 In order to improve your own health knowledge and feel more in control, educate yourself with this quick quiz: